iza-institute-of-labor-economics/gettsim/docs/geps/gep-04.rst

 Abstract
 --------

-This GEP explains the DAG-based computational backend for gettsim which does not only increase performance, but, and more importantly, offers a way to make small changes to an existing policy environment.
+This GEP explains the DAG-based computational backend for GETTSIM which does not only increase performance, but, and more importantly, offers a way to make small changes to an existing policy environment.